 On New Year’s Eve, or Ōmisoka (大晦日), it is custom for the Japanese to eat soba.
 Called Toshikoshi Soba (年越し蕎麦, “year-crossing noodles”), it’s eaten to usher in the coming year.
 Like the tough buckwheat crop, the thin, long soba represents longevity, strength, and resilience.
 The dish is usually served in its simplest form, in a hot dashi broth with finely chopped green onion.
 It is also enjoyed with vegetable tempura, fish cakes, or poached egg.

 Famous Regional Soba – Nagano Prefecture

-One of the regions that are particularly well-known for their premium soba is the Nagano Prefecture where its pristine natural features are ideal for growing buckwheat.
-Surrounded by highlands with volcanic ash soil and fresh clean water, Nagano also has very distinctive temperatures which are well-suited for soba production.
-Togakushi and Kurohime are just two of the more famous soba production centers located in the prefecture.
-You can even find many of the local shops and facilities offering visitors soba-uchi (making soba noodles by hand) experiences.
+Regions particularly well-known for its premium soba is Nagano Prefecture.
+It’s an area where 80% of the land is mountainous, a pristine environment for growing buckwheat but not rice.
+Surrounded by highlands with volcanic ash soil and fresh, clean water, Nagano also has distinctive temperatures well-suited for soba production.
+Togakushi (戸隠) and Kurohime (黒姫) are just two of the more famous soba production centers located in the prefecture.
+You can even find local shops and facilities offering soba-uchi (蕎麦打ち, making soba by hand).

 Interested in learning more about soba making?
 Visit Togakushi Soba Museum in Nagano prefecture.

-Soba noodles are commonly sold in dried form.
+Soba noodles are commonly sold dried.
 A typical package comes with 3 to 6 bundles of noodles.
-You can also find fresh soba in the refrigerated sections at the Japanese or Asian grocery stores.
+You can also find fresh or frozen soba in the refrigerated or frozen sections at Japanese or Asian grocery stores or some gourmet stores.